SoftwareAG/c8y-docs/content/machine-learning/web-app-bundle/processing-data.md

 Click the file icon <img src="/images/zementis/zementis-file-icon.png" alt="File" style="display:inline-block; margin:0"> in front of a row, to download a full execution trace, showing what exactly happened when that record was applied against the model.
 In this way, you can investigate why the outputs did not match.

->**Note**: For PMML model groups, there is no option to view the results.
+>**Info**: For PMML model groups, there is no option to view the results.
 However, there is an option to download the ZIP of CSV files containing the entire set of processed results.

 For ONNX models, the **Results** page will show the entire set of records processed in JSON format.
 There are no options available for filtering or any sort of configuration.
 The only option available is to download the processed results.